-We estimate that the net proceeds to us from our sale of 36,250,000 shares of Class A common stock in this offering will be approximately \$854.1 million, based on the assumed initial public offering price of \$25.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions, but before deducting estimated offering expenses payable by us.
-If the underwriters exercise in full their option to purchase additional shares of Class A common stock, we expect to receive approximately \$982.2 million of net proceeds, based on the assumed initial public offering price of \$25.00 per share.
+We estimate that the net proceeds to us from our sale of shares of Class A common stock in this offering will be approximately \$ million, based on the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions, but before deducting estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares of Class A common stock, we expect to receive approximately \$ million of net proceeds.

-We estimate that the offering expenses will be approximately \$12.1 million.
+We estimate that the offering expenses will be approximately \$ million.
 All of such offering expenses will be paid for or otherwise borne by TWM LLC using cash on hand.

-We intend to use the net proceeds to us from this offering to purchase 36,250,000 issued and outstanding LLC Interests (or 41,684,214 LLC Interests, if the underwriters exercise in full their option to purchase additional shares of Class A common stock) from certain of the Bank Stockholders (and cancel the corresponding shares of common stock), at a purchase price per interest equal to the initial public offering price per share of Class A common stock, less the underwriting discounts and commissions payable thereon.
+We intend to use the net proceeds to us from this offering to purchase issued and outstanding LLC Interests (or LLC Interests, if the underwriters exercise in full their option to purchase additional shares of Class A common stock) from certain of the Other LLC Owners (and cancel the corresponding shares of Class D common stock), at a purchase price per interest equal to the initial public offering price per share of Class A common stock, less the underwriting discounts and commissions payable thereon.
 See "Certain Relationships and Related Party Transactions - Transactions With Certain Original LLC Owners."
-Many of the Bank Stockholders are affiliates of the underwriters.
-As a result of the purchases of LLC Interests (together with the cancellation of the corresponding shares of common stock) described above, the number of outstanding shares of common stock will be reduced.
+As a result of the purchases of LLC Interests (together with the cancellation of the corresponding shares of Class D common stock) described above, the number of outstanding shares of Class D common stock will be reduced.
 Because we will hold the LLC Interests that we purchase (and thereby increase our ownership position in TWM LLC), the number of outstanding LLC Interests will remain the same.

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$25.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$34.2 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions payable by us, but before deducting estimated offering expenses payable by us.
-Each increase (decrease) of 1.0 million shares in the number of shares sold by us in this offering, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$23.6 million, assuming the assumed initial public offering price of \$25.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions payable by us, but before deducting estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions payable by us, but before deducting estimated offering expenses payable by us.
+Each increase (decrease) of 1.0 million shares in the number of shares sold by us in this offering, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ million. assuming the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions payable by us, but before deducting estimated offering expenses payable by us.
 The information discussed above is illustrative only and will adjust based on the actual initial public offering price and other terms of this offering determined at pricing.